vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

 <br />
 <br />

-## 2. Elasticsearch up and running for VSF
+## 2. Set Elasticsearch up and running for VSF
 ### 1. Preparation
 ### 2. Recipe
 ### 3. Peep into the kitchen (what happens internally)